 Long-term Care Quality

-On top of its strong overall grade, we awarded this facility an impressive grade of A for our long-term care rating.
-Facilities that receive this kind of score in this category tend to provide consistent 24/7 care to ensure patients are kept in good health.
-On top of looking at the quantity of care provided by aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
-This facility gave the vaccine to 99.67742 percent of its residents.
-Vaccines are critical to keeping residents healthy.
-Finally, this nursing home was able to limit hospitalizations.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.
+On top of being a first rate facility overall, this facility also performed well in our long-term care category, where it received an impressive grade of A. Few facilities did better in this category.
+Long-term care ratings of this caliber generally require both 24/7 care from nurses and aids, as well as quality routine healthcare services.
+On top of looking at the amount of care provided by aids and other staff, we looked at the percentage of residents vaccinated for pneumonia.
+This facility vaccinated 96.1165 percent of its residents, which is higher than the vast majority of nursing homes.
+Lastly, this nursing home was able to limit hospitalizations.
+It had less than one hospitalization per one thousand long-term resident days, which is an impressively low figure.

 Facility Inspections